NotANewt/good_readme_generator/README.md

 ## Contributing

-default

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md)
 If you would like to contribute to this application, please follow the Contributor Covenant.
 Details can be found at [Contributor Covenant](https://www.contributor-covenant.org/).

 ## Tests

-free your mind
+test like this

 ## Questions